Cryne Corse Mounth

 This old path over the Mounth has been used for many centuries as an alternative crossing of the Mounth to the nearby Slug Road.
 It said to have been used by Edward I in 1296 and also William Wallace.
 Long after the Wars of Independence, it was by the Cryne Corse Mounth that the Marquis of Montrose reached Aberdeen in September 1644, following his victory against another Covenanter force at the Battle of Tippermuir.

 The Cryne Corse Mounth was used by drovers to get to St Palladius' Fair (Paldy Fair) on Herscha Hill north of Auchenblae, by Fordoun.
 According to ARB Haldane's The Drove Roads of Scotland, it was a tryst of some importance.
 In 1795, it was said that up to 3000 cattle were sold at this Fordoun cattle fair each July, and that most of them had come from the north.
-The site of Paldy Fair can be seen clearly marked on Ordnance Survey 6" second edition mappping (1892-1905) and also on the OS 1" mapping until at least the 1950s.
+In 1863, the Ordnance Survey Name Book for Kincardineshire notes that Paldy Fair is held from the first Tuesday after 11th July for three consecutive days - the first day being for Sheep, the second day for Cattle, the third for Horse and also Reapers for the harvest.
+The site of Paldy Fair can be seen clearly marked on OS 6" second edition mappping (1892-1905) and also on the OS 1" mapping until at least the 1950s.